hashicorp/terraform-provider-consul/website/docs/r/acl_token_policy_attachment.html.markdown

 }
 ```

-### Attach a policy to a token creted in another Terraform configuration
+### Attach a policy to a token created in another Terraform configuration

 #### In `first_configuration/main.tf`